Turidus/Minigames/README.md

 Forked from AddstarMC/Minigames

-This fork allows for the creation of Memory (Match Match, Match Up etc.) style of games.
-It does this by providing an additional Regional
+This fork adds:

+1) MemorySwapBlogAction in MinigamesRegion
-Action that swaps all specified blocks in that region with random blocks in a way that the blocks always have paires.
+A Regional Action that swaps all specified blocks in that region with random blocks in a way that the blocks always have paires.

 To use this action, built a gameboard that has a way to conceal and reveal blocks.
 All blocks that will be placed by this action can be pushed and pulled by pistons.
 In this game board have marker stones that mark the postion of the blockes that can be revealed and